noahehall/multicloud/opensource/apache/tinkerpop.md

 label()
 // the keywords are used in a query when as() is used to supply multiple labels to the same el
 // ^ e.g. g.V(1).as('a').V(2).as('a').select(first,'a')
-select() // extract values/references; e.g. .select([first|last|all,]'propOrReferenceName')
-project() // shorthand for as and select steps; creates projection of results id() // of current element
+// ^ you often need to select when multiple references are created, else only the last is returned select() // extract values/references; e.g. .select([first|last|all,]'propOrReferenceName') project() // shorthand for as and select steps; creates projection of results id() // of current element